PoliticalGraveyard.com

 Mildred Applegate — of Grand Rapids, Kent County, Mich.
 Democrat.
 Member of Michigan Democratic State Central Committee, 1961.
 Female.
 Still living as of 1961.

 Mrs. R. B. Armstrong — of Charlevoix, Charlevoix County, Mich.
 Republican.
 Alternate delegate to Republican National Convention from Michigan, 1932.
 Female.
-Presumed deceased.
 Burial location unknown.

-LaVerne Arnold — of Detroit, Wayne County, Mich.
+LaVerne Arnold — of Detroit west side, Wayne County, Mich.
 Republican.
-Alternate delegate to Republican National Convention from Michigan, 1972.
+Delegate to Republican National Convention from Michigan, 1972 (alternate), 1976.
 Female.
-Still living as of 1972.
+Still living as of 1976.

 Susan I. Arnold — of Michigan.
 Natural Law candidate for U.S. Representative from Michigan, 1994 (5th District), 1996 (4th District).
 Female.
 Still living as of 1996.